electricimp/imp-central-impt/CommandsManual.md

 **impt project delete \[--entities] \[--files] \[--all] \[--confirmed] \[--debug] \[--help]**

-Deletes [Project File](#project-file) in the current directory and, optionally, the impCentral API entities (Device Group, Product) related to the project, and, optionally, the local source files.
+Deletes [Project File](#project-file) in the current directory and, optionally, the impCentral API entities (Device Group, Product, Deployments) related to the project, and, optionally, the local source files.
 Does nothing if there is no [Project File](#project-file) in the current directory.

 If **--entities** option is specified, the command additionally: